Smooth one-dimensional topological field theories are vector bundles with connection: Introduction

-\subsection{What makes a smooth bordism category difficult to define?}
+\subsection{What makes a smooth cobordism category difficult to define?}

-Before charging ahead, we will make some preliminary comments on the technical obstacles in defining smooth bordism categories.
-One take-away from our perspective is that it is easier to compute using cutting laws for bordisms rather than gluing laws, and a smooth generalization of Rezk's complete Segal spaces allows one to make this idea precise.

-Defining composition in the bordism category has been irksome in the subject of mathematical quantum field theory for years: given two $d$-manifolds and a $(d-1)$-manifold along which one wishes to glue, one only obtains a glued manifold \emph{up to diffeomorphism} because one must choose a smooth structure on the underlying topological manifold (e.g., via the choice of a smooth collar).
-Hence, in the easiest definitions, composition in the bordism category is only well-defined up to isomorphism.
-In the early days of the subject, the usual solution was to define morphisms as smooth $d$-manifolds up to diffeomorphism, thereby obliterating the problem.
-However, for a variety of reasons this perspective has become undesirable.
-For example, if we add geometric structures to the bordisms two problems arise: (1)~gluings may simply fail to exist and (2)~gluing isomorphism classes of geometric structures usually doesn't make sense.
-For example, both of these problems occur if one wishes to consider bordisms with Riemannian or conformal structures.
-Another potentially problematic variant of the bordism category (which is the main topic of this paper) arises from equipping bordisms with a map to a fixed smooth manifold~$X$, since gluing smooth maps along a codimension~1 submanifold may not result in a smooth map.
-Below we review a few known solutions to these problems and compare them to our approach.
+Composition of cobordisms is more subtle than one might hope: given two $d$-manifolds and a $(d-1)$-manifold along which one wishes to glue, one only obtains a glued manifold \emph{up to diffeomorphism}.
+The usual solution is to define morphisms in a cobordism category as smooth $d$-manifolds up to diffeomorphism, thereby obliterating the problem.
+However, if we wish to include extra structures on bordisms, two problems arise: (1)~gluings may fail to exist and (2)~gluing isomorphism classes of geometric structures is typically ill-defined.
+For example, isomorphism classes of metrics cannot be glued, and gluing smooth maps to a target manifold~$X$ along a codimension~1 submanifold may not result in a smooth map to~$X$.
+Although the focus in this paper is on the topological bordism category over~$X$, a guiding principle is to make definitions for which various flavors of generalization pose no serious technical difficulties.